ros2/ros2_documentation/source/How-To-Guides/ROS-2-IDEs.rst

 `VSCode <https://code.visualstudio.com/>`_ is a versatile and free development environment.

-See :ref:`Setup ROS2 with VSCode and Docker<vscode_docker>` for full instructions on how to use VSCode, in combination with Docker.
+See :ref:`Setup ROS2 with VSCode and Docker<VscodeDocker>` for full instructions on how to use VSCode, in combination with Docker.

 PyCharm